department of mathematics commencement

 All students walking at Commencement will need to wear a cap and gown!
 Commencement regalia can be purchased through Graduation Etc.

-Student participants and guests will meet at the Court of Sciences.
-Students should arrive between 7:30 to 8:00 AM.
-Guests can arrive by 8:00 AM.
+Student participants and guests will should at the Court of Sciences by 8:00 AM.
 CLICK HERE for Google Maps pin.

 Students, see “Student Arrival and Seating Arrangements” for more details.